StatisticsNZ/R/README.md

 A collection of R packages produced by Statistics New Zealand and contributors.

+## classconc

+Functions and data structures for working with concordances between statistical classifications, e.g. concordances between different occupational codes or geographical units.
+Under development.

 ## dembase

 General-purpose tools for demographic analysis, broadly defined.
 Includes facilities for data manipulation, multistate models, projections, and plotting.
 Uses S4 classes and methods.
+Under development.

 ## demdata

 Example datasets for demography.

-## classconc
+## demest

-Classes and methods for working with concordances between statistical classifications, e.g. concordances between different occupational codes or geographical units.
+Estimating and forecasting demographic rates and counts, using Bayesian methods.
+Under development.